Nick689/number-to-letter-in-BASIC/README.md

 - Write IF-THEN-ELSE on one line when possible (no ENDIF at the end)
 - Prefer IF-THEN-ELSE on one line to SELECT-CASE
 - Declare Variant instead of array

-## For extreme optimisation:
-It can sometimes lead to a long program
-- List every cases with some SELECT CASE instead of using arrays, see English3 for example

 ## test method: